Many-species ecological fluctuations as a jump process from the brink of extinction: Phenomenology

 \subsection{Dynamics and timescales}

-We now turn to the phenomenology of the dynamics.
-At long times, the dynamics reach a fluctuating state that we refer to as epoch II, see Fig. \ref{fig:dynamics-1}(A).
-Here, the species abundances fluctuate forever and their autocorrelation function $C(t,t')\equiv\sum_{i}N_{i}(t)N_{i}(t')/S$ becomes time-translation invariant, namely $C(t,t')=C(t-t')$, see Fig. \ref{fig:dynamics-1}(B).
-For $\lambda\ll1$, $\tau_{\lambda}=|\ln\lambda|$ is the only timescale controlling the dynamics.
-We expect this timescale to appear, since it takes a time $t\sim\tau_{\lambda}$ for a population to grow from the migration floor $\lambda$ to $O(1)$ population size under exponential growth with finite growth rate.
-Importantly, we find that there is no shorter timescale $\tau\ll\tau_{\lambda}$ controlling the dynamics.
-Indeed, in Fig. \ref{fig:dynamics-1}(D) we show that the autocorrelation functions for different values of $\lambda$ collapse to a single master curve when plotted against $t/\left|\ln\lambda\right|$, formally $C_{\lambda}(t,t+\vert\ln\lambda\vert s)\to\hat{C}(s)$ when $\lambda\to0^{+}$.
-This master curve $\hat{C}(s)$, which depends on the parameters $\sigma$ and $\mu$, is regular at $s\to0^{+}$.
-To get the function $\hat{C}(s)$, we solved numerically the rescaled dynamics defined below in Sec. \ref{sec:Rescaled-dynamics}.
+We now describe the long-time phenomenology of the dynamics, when $\lambda>0$.
+The transient regime, see Fig. \ref{fig:dynamics-1}(A), is later discussed in Sec. \ref{sec:Phenomenology:-Epoch-I} together with the closely related dynamics of isolated systems, for which $\lambda=0$.
+When $\lambda>0$ and at long times, the species abundances fluctuate forever and their autocorrelation function $C(t,t')\equiv\sum_{i}N_{i}(t)N_{i}(t')/S$ becomes time-translation invariant, namely $C(t,t')=C(t-t')$, see Fig. \ref{fig:dynamics-1}(B).
+Crucially, the dynamics become slow when $\lambda\ll1$ and feature an emergent statistical invariance between realizations at different $\lambda$ under the rescaling of time $t\to t/|\ln\lambda|$.
+As we show in Fig. \ref{fig:dynamics-1}(C), the autocorrelation functions for different values of $\lambda$, but identical values of $\sigma$ and $\mu$, indeed collapse to a single master curve when plotted against $t/\left|\ln\lambda\right|$, namely $C_{\lambda}(t,t+\vert\ln\lambda\vert s)\to\hat{C}(s)$ when $\lambda\to0^{+}$.
+Thus, a unique timescale $\tau\sim|\ln\lambda|$ characterizes the autocorrelation function.
+We defer the proof of this result to Sec. \ref{sec:Rescaled-dynamics} where we derive the rescaled dynamics, that are also solved numerically to obtain the function $\hat{C}(s)$, see Eqs. (\ref{eq:DMFT2},\ref{eq:dmft-mean2},\ref{eq:dmft-var2}).

-The system reaches epoch II after a time $t\sim\tau_{\lambda}$, when starting with all species with population sizes of $O(1)$.
-This is the time it takes for a finite fraction of the species in the community to reach the migration floor.
-We refer to the process at earlier times, $t\lesssim\tau_{\lambda}$, as epoch I, and it is discussed in Sec. \ref{sec:Phenomenology:-Epoch-I}, which also describes the mechanism for the formation of the long timescales.
-In the case $\lambda=0$, the phenomenology of epoch I extends to arbitrary times and results in an indefinite growth of timescales, see Fig. \ref{fig:dynamics-1}(C).
+Timescales of order $|\ln\lambda|$ are expected to appear, since it takes a time $t\sim|\ln\lambda|$ for a population to grow from the migration floor $\lambda$ to $O(1)$ population size under exponential growth with finite growth rate.
+Importantly, we find that there is no shorter timescale $\tau\ll|\ln\lambda|$ relevant for describing the effective dynamics of a single species.
+Indeed, the master curve $\hat{C}(s)$ is regular at $s\to0^{+}$.
+Recall that $\lambda$ is non-dimensional, and that $|\ln\lambda|$ can be quite large in ecologically relevant contexts, see Section \ref{sec:Model-definition}, in which case fluctuations become correlated over many generation times.